When a woman is sexually aroused, the vagina normally self-lubricates. This makes the overall experience a lot more fun.

 - Lay down a towel to prevent staining.

 - Be liberal when applying so that your vulva and vagina are sufficiently wet.
+Apply lubricant to the penis or sex toy.

 See your doctor if you develop any of the following symptoms after use: